Thursday, April 28, 2016

 "fingers", gluing, and planning.
 Each complete "half" arched frame will then have

-turns on three specially-made shapers prior to several passes along special router
+turns on three specially-made shapers before several passes along special router

 blades that will then shape the arched frame with contours and grooves to